-A survey data trending program should be conducted to indicate the continuing effectiveness of existing control, to warn of deterioration of control equipment or effectiveness of operating procedures, to show long-term variations in radiation levels, and to identify and correct improper radiation work practices.
-See NUREG-0761, Radiation Protection Plans for Nuclear Power Reactor Licensees (NRC 1981), sections 07.B(I)(C), 09.B(4), and 09.C(I)(C).
+A survey data trending program should be conducted to indicate the continuing effectiveness of existing control, to warn of deterioration of control equipment or effectiveness of operating procedures, to show long-term variations in radiation levels, and to identify and correct improper radiation work practices

 Radiological control personnel should perform trend analyses on all permanent radiological areas.
 At a minimum, one complete survey record should be evaluated and included in the trend analysis program for each survey required to be performed by the facility routine control program.
-See NUREG-0761 (NRC